SUMP Larnaca

 Cyprus

-The project involves the development of a Sustainable Urban Mobility Plan (SUMP) for the coastal city of Larnaca, in Cyprus, including the city centre and the greater urban area of Larnaca.
+The project involved the development of a Sustainable Urban Mobility Plan (SUMP) for the coastal city of Larnaca (in Cyprus), including the city centre and the greater urban area of Larnaca.
+The Plan was drafted following ELTIS guidelines (the European guidelines for the drafting of SUMPs), with some of the plan’s measures being implemented through funding from the RRF (the Cyprus Recovery and Resilience Plan).

 MIC-HUB, together with Tema srl and Redas Engineering, was appointed by the Ministry of Transport and the Public Works Department of Cyprus to draft the Sustainable Urban Mobility Plan for the city of Larnaca.